fairlearn/fairlearn/docs/user_guide/datasets.rst

 As explained in :func:`sklearn.datasets.load_boston`, Harrison and Rubenfield developed the feature *B* (proportion of population that is Black) under the assumption that racial self-segregation had a positive impact on house prices.
 *B* then encodes systemic racism as a factor in house pricing.
 Thus, any models trained using this data that do not take special care to process *B* will learn to use mathematically encoded racism as a factor in house price prediction.

-Harrison and Rubenfield describe their projected impact of the problematic variables as follows (note that these descriptions are verbatim from their paper):
+Harrison and Rubenfield describe their projected impact of the *B* and *LSTAT* variables as follows (note that these descriptions are verbatim from their paper).
+However, many of the authors' assumptions have later been found to be unsubstantiated.

 * *LSTAT*: "Proportion of population that is lower status = 0.5 *
 (**proportion of adults without some high school education and proportion of